legendu-net/blog/misc/content/2012-08-16-useful-tools-linux.markdown

 ## Backup

 ### Cloud Backup Tools

-9. Network Attach Storage (NAS)
+1. Network Attach Storage (NAS)

-1. Storage Made Simple (SME)
+2. Storage Made Simple (SME)

 #### Centralized

 0. Amazon S3
     - AeroFS can backup to Amazon S3
     - s3cmd is a command line client for Linux

 1. Dropbox

 2. TeamDrive (secure, fast)

 3. Bitcasa (security, infinite storage)

 2. Google Drive

 #### Decentralized (private, security)

 2. BitTorrent Sync (BTSync)

 ##### Pros

     1. secure

     2. free

     3. no limit on files except the limit of your own disk

 ##### Cons

     1. beta version, not stable enough

     2. versioning is a little bit tricky

     3. no GUI version for Linux

 5. AeroFS (can use Amazon S3 as the central repository)

 3. Syncthing

 ### Non-cloud Backup Tools

-1. FreeFileSync (a very good synchronization software written in C++, but bundled with malware now)
-2. rsync (1-way synchronization)
+1. rsync (1-way synchronization)

 3. rsnapshot (incremental backup)

 4. duplicity (incremental backup with encryption and compression)

+5. borg

 6. Back In Time

 5. unison (2-way synchronization, not a good solution compared to cloud backup tools)

 7. Bacula (comprehensive backup tool)

 8. BackupPC

+1. FreeFileSync (a very good synchronization software written in C++, but bundled with malware now)

 ### File Transfer